 Who doesn’t want to put on a good spread of food at their events?
 You’ve no doubt had the conversation about exactly what food you should provide at your events.
 Will it create the right impression: as you don’t want to be seen as scrimping on the food front?
 Now do you!

-So what food to provide: can be one of those tricky event planning conversations…where competing views are a plenty.
+So what event catering to provide…can be one of those tricky event planning conversations…where competing views are a plenty.
 However for all those newbie, occasional or accidental event managers out there: be warned that the food you do end up providing at your event can unwittingly have a much greater impact on your guests than you may wish…and not in a good way.

 I’m starving: What’s for breakfast